 Although AR-targeted therapies are a breakthrough in mCRPC treatment, it’s important to remember that some patients never respond to AR-targeted therapies and many patients who initially respond to AR-targeted therapies develop acquired resistance to them over time.4

-The percentage of patients who are nuclear AR-V7+ (an absolute indicator that a patient will not respond to AR-targeted therapies) increases with each exposure to AR-targeted therapies5:
+The percentage of patients who are nuclear AR-V7+ (an absolute indicator that a patient will not respond to AR-targeted therapies) increases with each exposure to a line of therapy, including AR targeted therapies5:

-- Roughly 1 in 5 patients (18%) are nuclear AR-V7+ after receiving one round of AR-targeted therapy
+- Roughly 1 in 5 patients (18%) are nuclear AR-V7+ after receiving one round of therapy

-- Roughly 1 in 3 patients (31%) are nuclear AR-V7+ after receiving two rounds of AR-targeted therapy.
+- Roughly 1 in 3 patients (31%) are nuclear AR-V7+ after receiving two rounds of therapy.

-The percentage of mCRPC patients with the AR splice variant -7 (AR-V7+) increased with continued exposure to AR-targeted therapies5
+The percentage of mCRPC patients with the AR splice variant -7 (AR-V7+) increased with continued treatment exposure5

 Cross-sectional cohort study.
 Blood samples were collected from 161 patients with mCRPC and tested for the presence of AR-V7.